alanlujan91/SequentialEGM/content/paper/2_method.md

 # The Sequential Endogenous Grid Method

-Consider the challenge facing a researcher who wants to solve a model where households simultaneously choose consumption, labor supply, and portfolio allocation.
-Standard approaches face a dilemma: either optimize jointly over all three choices (which requires evaluating a three-dimensional optimization at every state space point), or impose separability restrictions that may not reflect realistic preferences.
-We show how sequential decomposition offers a third way that preserves generality while maintaining computational efficiency.
+Models where households simultaneously choose consumption, labor supply, and portfolio allocation present a computational challenge.
+Joint optimization over all three choices requires evaluating a three-dimensional optimization at every state space point.
+Imposing strong separability restrictions speeds computation but may rule out economically interesting preference specifications.
+Sequential decomposition exploits partial separability: when decisions are separable in stages but not necessarily globally, each stage can be solved efficiently through EGM inversion.

 ## Problem Setup